Jim Starkey: Education and career

 written in 1965 and used by IIT for undergraduate instruction.
 Starkey joined Digital Equipment Corporation (DEC) in 1975.
 At DEC, he created the DATATRIEVE family of products, the DEC Standard Relational Interface, VAX Rdb/ELN, and designed the software architecture for DATATRIEVE'S database.
 He released DATATRIEVE Version 1 for the PDP-11 in 1977, VAX DATATRIEVE in 1981 as part of the VAX Information Architecture, Rdb/ELN, the Digital Standard Relational Interface, and a variety of uncommercialized database-centric and 4GL proofs of concept.
-Also at DEC, Starkey invented the BLOB, a “binary large object.”
+Also at DEC, Starkey invented data BLOBs.

 In 1984 he founded Groton Database Systems which became InterBase Software Corporation in 1986.
 Interbase was sold to Ashton-Tate in 1991, which in turn was sold to Borland.
 Borland subsequently incorporated InterBase in its Delphi product.
 After leaving Interbase, Starkey began a series of attempts to productize innovative database technology, including Netfrastructure.
 He is known fondly as "The Wolf" to Firebird SQL developers (which is an open source branch from InterBase v6.0).